evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/25-accessibility-i18n.md

 This chapter is complete when:

 - Accessibility principles are documented.
-- WCAG compliance targets are defined.
+- WCAG 2.2 AA compliance is defined.
 - Keyboard and screen reader support are specified.
-- Internationalization strategy is documented.
+- Internationalization and localization strategies are documented.
-- Localization architecture is defined.
-- Translation governance is established.
+- Translation management is established.
+- AI accessibility requirements are included.
-- Accessibility testing requirements are documented.
+- Accessibility metrics and governance are defined.
-- Visual artifacts are available.
+- Visual artifacts and traceability are complete.
-- Traceability is complete.

 ---

 # Key Takeaways

-- The Coach Portal is designed with accessibility as a core platform capability, ensuring inclusive experiences for professionals with diverse abilities and interaction preferences.
+- The Nutritionist Portal is designed with accessibility and internationalization as foundational capabilities rather than post-development enhancements.
+- Compliance with WCAG 2.2 AA, keyboard accessibility, screen reader compatibility and inclusive design principles ensures equitable access for diverse users.
-- Internationalization separates language, formatting and regional configuration, enabling global deployments without application redesign.
+- A comprehensive internationalization strategy separates content, locale and presentation, enabling multilingual deployment and regional adaptation without modifying application code.
-- Accessibility and localization are integrated into the Design System, AI services, workflows and quality assurance processes from the outset.
-- Strong governance and standardized testing ensure that accessibility and internationalization remain consistent as the EVOXA platform evolves.
+- Shared accessibility and localization standards promote consistency across all EVOXA portals while supporting future global expansion.

 ---